jasperkleinsmann/Monitoring_land_restoration/README.md

 # Monitoring land restoration

 This repository contains the scripts developed for the article: **A Remote Sensing Assessment of Farmer-Managed Land Restoration in Seven African Countries using Dense NDVI Time Series Forecasting**.

+### How to use:
 The scripts are numbered (A1, A2, etc) based on the order in which they were executed.

-The restoration polygon data is not made available for privacy and property reasons.
-The greening time series analysis can be reproduced as the intermediate satellite (Landsat 8 and GPM) time series are available here (https://doi.org/10.5281/zenodo.8181836).
-These data in the folders `datasets/output/time_series` and `datasets/output/plot_data` can be used to reproduce the greening time series analysis conducted in scripts A6 and A7.
+The greening time series analysis can be reproduced by executing scripts A6 and A7 in combination with the intermediate satellite (Landsat 8 and GPM) datasets (available here: https://doi.org/10.5281/zenodo.8181836).
+The data required are stored in the folders `datasets/output/time_series` and `datasets/output/plot_data`.
 The resulting datasets from A6 and A7 can be used to reproduce the figures in A10.

+_Note:_ The restoration polygon data are not made available for privacy and property reasons.

-Overview of the scripts:
+### Overview of the scripts:
 - A1: Script to (geometrically) clean and combine the raw restoration plot data
 - A2: Script to extract Landsat 8 and GPM precipitation time series for all restoration plots using GEE
 - A3: Script to 1) merge all the country-specific reflectance data extracted from GEE and 2) convert these raw DN values into surface reflectance